pangeo-data/pangeo-eosc/EGI.md

 1. Configure a DNS name for your Pangeo deployment using the [Dynamic DNS](https://docs.egi.eu/users/compute/cloud-compute/dynamic-dns/) service.
-1. Get credentials from [EGI Check-In](https://docs.egi.eu/users/aai/check-in/) to allow configuring Jupyterhub authentication using this service, giving access to all members of the `vo.pangeo.eu` Virtual Organization to your deployment.
+1. Get credentials from [EGI Check-In](https://docs.egi.eu/users/aai/check-in/) to allow configuring JupyterHub authentication using this service, giving access to all members of the `vo.pangeo.eu` Virtual Organization to your deployment.
 1. Deploy a Kubernetes cluster on top of OpenStack, along with other tools like Grafana.
 [Infrastructure Manager Dashboard](https://docs.egi.eu/users/compute/orchestration/im/dashboard/)